decalage2/ViperMonkey/README.md

 News
 ----

+- 2017-12-15:
+  - Added support for Select and Do loops.
+  - Added support for 'End Sub' and 0 argument return statements.
+  - Added support for #if constructs.
+  - Each VBA stream is now parsed in a separate thread (up to the # of machine cores).
+- 2017-11-28:
+  - Added parsing for private type declarations.
+  - Report calls to CreateProcessA in final report.
+  - Handle Application.Run() of locally defined methods.
 - 2017-11-23:
   - Added VBA functions Abs, Fix, Hex, String, CByte, Atn, Dir, RGB, Log, Cos, Exp, Sin, Str, and Val.
   - Added support for 'Exit Function' operator.